Research on remanufacturing as an end-of-life solution for wind turbine systems

 Dr. Marc Langelaar, Business Unit Director Wind Energy at ECN part of TNO, explains what this research can bring to the wind sector.
 "Introducing remanufacturing as part of the end-of-life solutions for wind turbine systems enables the wind energy industry to make wind power technology even more sustainable than it already is, and it significantly contributes to a full cradle to cradle system."
 Langelaar continues, "Do not forget the additional benefits of further cost savings, material savings and a reduction of the payback time of a wind turbine installation."

-Focus areas with wind turbines
+Focus areas wind turbines

 The research will look at the following aspects: